Dyke march: Asbury Park, New Jersey

 The inaugural Asbury Park Dyke March was held in October 2020.
+The march took place in the absence of the annual Jersey Pride parade and festival, cancelled that year due to the COVID-19 pandemic.

+Boston

+The first Boston Dyke March was held in 1995, with the goal of "offering a non-commercial, intersectional, and fundamentally grassroots alternative to Boston’s Pride celebration."
+At this inaugural march, the Boston Lesbian Avengers organized a fire-eating ritual to mourn the murders of Hattie Mae Cohens and Brian Mock.
+The ritual has since become an annual tradition at the Boston marches.

 Chicago

-The Chicago Dyke March is held in the month of June and has been in operation since 1995, beginning in the LGBT-friendly neighborhood of Andersonville.
+The Chicago Dyke March is held in the month of June and has been in operation since 1996, beginning in the Lakeview neighborhood.
+In 1997, the march moved to LGBT-friendly neighborhood of Andersonville.
 Many participants consider it "a chance to celebrate ourselves as women, as lesbians, and to show the community that we are here."

 In 2008, organizers of the Chicago Dyke March announced that it would remain in a new location for two consecutive years.
-The location of the march changed every two to three years to increase visibility throughout all neighborhoods of Chicago.
+The location of the march changed every two to three years to increase visibility throughout all neighborhoods of Chicago, in addition to increasing inclusiveness and accessibility.
 The March was held in Pilsen in 2008 and 2009, in South Shore in 2010 and 2011, in Uptown in 2012 and 2013, in Humboldt Park in 2014, 2015 and 2016, and in La Villita in 2017.

 New York

-Separate Lesbian pride marches were held in New York City in the 1970s, but they did not become a continuous tradition.
-The dyke march was renewed by the NY Chapter of the Lesbian Avengers in June 1993, after the success of the Dyke March in Washington.
-As time passed, many members of the Lesbian Avengers became concerned that New York's Gay Pride March was losing its political edge as it became more accepted by the city and courted by corporations.

-On the Saturday before pride, participants gather in Bryant Park as they prepare to march down Fifth Avenue towards Washington Square Park.
-The dyke march is open to everyone who identifies as a "dyke".
-Because of this, allies and others who do not identify as "dykes" have been asked to stand on the sidewalks and cheer on the marchers.
-Each year approximately 15,000 women attend this event.
+Organized by the New York Lesbian Avengers, the first New York City Dyke March was held in June 1993.
+The Second Annual New York City Dyke March was held in June 1994 and led to the solidification and continuation of the yearly NYC Dyke March.
+The march is open to everyone who identifies as a "dyke".

-As with the San Francisco Dyke March, the organizers do not seek out a permit, and put emphasis on the political.
-Even though there are many club nights and parties after the March, the event is not so much about entertainment as it is about highlighting the presence of self-identified women within the LGBT community.
+As with the San Francisco Dyke March, the organizers do not seek out a permit, and put an emphasis on the political.
+Any person who identifies as a dyke is welcome to march regardless of gender expression or identity, sex assigned at birth, sexual orientation, race, age, political affiliation, religious identity, ability, class, or immigration status.

+Portland, Maine

+The Portland Dyke March has been held annually since 2005.
+Initially, the march was part of the larger Southern Maine Pride parade.
+Since 2006, however, the dyke march has been held as an independent event.
+The march usually starts from Monument Square and is led by the local Dykes on Bikes contingent.